Aichi-Chang/SEI-Project-3/README.md

 ### 🤗 Wins ###

 - Most back-end features are completed.
-After testing it on Insomnia, we can bascally get all the correct data coming back from our API.
+After testing it on Insomnia, we can basically get all the correct data coming back from our API.
-- The comment feature is running well but still need some style.
+- The comment feature is running well but still needs some style.
-- As the person created the main repository on Github, I also help other teammates for their git issues. eg. merge branches, conflits, git push...
+- As the person creating the main repository on Github, I also help other teammates for their git issues. eg. merge branches, conflicts, git push...
 <img src='https://github.com/Aichi-Chang/The-Vault/blob/master/frontend/assets/Image%20from%20iOS%20(1).jpg?raw=true' width='50%'>
+- Team morning stand up brief is very important, we get to know what others have completed so far, the remaining tasks on the project plan or if anyone needs extra help on the feature they are building.

 ### 🧐 Chanllenges ###

-- We were in a team of
+- We were actually in a team of four, but two of our teammates caught bad cold halfway of this project, and one did not come back to the team.
+It was challenging for the rest of us to complete it before the deadline.
+But we managed it!
+- I have added the user liked feature into our back-end.
+In the beginning, I tried to implement user id into all article schemas, when we test a single article route in Insomnia, it showed all the users who have liked it.
+Everything works fine until I started to build the route for user dashboard.
+In order for users to see all the articles they liked, I should have implemented the article id into user schema.
+- As we have different pages require the comment feature, we had to figure out to re-render the page with new comments and yet keep the initial state.
+After troubleshooting with the instructor, I learned how to pass props and use them to set data, simple and efficient.

 ### 🔮 Potential future features ###